peteabre/colprint/README.md

 }
 ```

-As you can see you can simply pass a slice/array and the result will be:
+As you can see, if you have a tagged struct, you can simply pass a slice/array and the result will be:

 ```
 First name  Last name  Age